coolinmc6/blog-updated-RR/README.md

 # README

+## Key Take-Aways
+- adding React-Router to a project
+- Adding the Switch
+- Using Link components
+- Setting up ReduxForm
+- Connecting ReduxForm to Component
+- Adding a field and passing properties
+- Adding the Validate function => L135, 136
+- Displaying errors => L136

 ## Lecture 117 & 118
 - Installing the correct React-Router.
 Instead of just "react-router", what we need is the web-version: